tytydraco/yessleep/out/Now_that_God_has_revealed_himself_none_of_us_are_allowed_to_die.md

 En route, I spotted a few other visitors.
 They looked more morose than I was.
 They whispered words of affirmation and love to their respective persons, *hearing responses sure* but said responses from the corner of their loved ones' mouths seeming light, quiet, curt, God-centric.
 Like they were standing at someone’s gravesite—albeit more a statue than a grave.
 A commemoration of someone long gone.

 But no one was really gone.
 Mom hadn’t *left*.
-Worship would be over soon, it had to **be**.
+Worship would be over soon, it had to be.
 Maybe another couple of weeks, couple months at most, and then she’d be home, and the lord would call someone else to take her place.

 \_\_\_\_\_\_\_

-1. When Thou Art in Worship, Thou Shalt Not Age.
+4. **When Thou Art in Worship, Thou Shalt Not Age.**

 “Commandment 4” became common knowledge a year later.

 The amount of folks called to worship had steadily gone up during this time.
-This was global, of course, so anyone curious could at any time look up a livestream of the designated “worship areas” around the world to see people standing uniformly, frozen, perfectly spaced\*\*,\*\* in parks, beaches, city squares, you name it.
+This was global, of course, so anyone curious could at any time look up a livestream of the designated “worship areas” around the world to see people standing uniformly, frozen, perfectly spaced, in parks, beaches, city squares, you name it.
 Every town, every city had its *place.*

 My place, I supposed, would be the same field where Mom was, unless it filled up by the time it was my turn, in which case it could very well have been somewhere completely random and unknown.